Incorporating CSIA in Vapor Intrusion Investigations

 - Using CSIA to help identify the underlying cause of decreased indoor air quality

 Many of the contaminants commonly impacting indoor air through vapor intrusion can also be found in a number of house-hold items and products.
 Are the chlorinated solvents detected in the air originating from the groundwater beneath the building, or is a bottle of adhesive the actual source?
 Is the benzene detected in the basement a direct result of an upgradient petroleum release, or from the cigarette of the construction worker in the next room?
 Determining the source of impact is an important first step in investigating vapor intrusion cases and can save time and money in the long run.
-This webinar will serve as a primer for vapor intrusion, and will highlight how compound specific isotope analysis is being used to fingerprint different contaminant sources and help to identify the underlying cause of decreased indoor air quality.
+This webinar serves as a primer for vapor intrusion, and highlights how compound specific isotope analysis is being used to fingerprint different contaminant sources and help to identify the underlying cause of decreased indoor air quality.
 With the added context of Microbial Insights’ new CSIA database, the results are automatically plotted for you, making it easy to visualize and interpret the data.